OMPSHUNYAYA/Shunyaya-Symbolic-Mathematics-Master-Docs/README.md

 The framework originated from a structural reinterpretation of **zero** —
 not as a static null, but as a **dynamic baseline** from which structure emerges, drifts, accumulates cost, stabilizes, and governs admissibility across real mathematical and physical systems.

+---

+### 🏗 Civilization-Grade (Finite, Replay-Verified) Structural Infrastructure

-Together, these repositories form a **layered structural infrastructure**: origin → runtime → diagnosis → trust → irreversibility — all collapse-safe by construction.
+origin → runtime → diagnosis → trust → irreversibility
+all collapse-safe by construction.

 ---